ukb-dt/no/index.md

 \langle \text{Purine}, \text{Pyrimidine} \rangle = \text{H-bonds} \cdot \text{Energy Gradient}
 $$

 Each base pair a tensor contraction—action folding into archive, archive unfolding into action.
-In quantum terms (why not?), it's like purines as |+⟩ states (superposition explorers) pairing with pyrimidines as |0⟩ (ground-state stabilizers).
+In quantum terms (why not?), it's like purines as $ \mid +$⟩ states (superposition explorers) pairing with pyrimidines as $ \mid 0$⟩ (ground-state stabilizers).
 The genome's double helix?
 A braided category of life's computation.

 Your timescale extension in #A is spot-on; extend it further to *frequencies*: